Surbiton railway station: History

-The London and Southampton Railway intended its line to go via Kingston but Kingston Corporation objected, fearing a harmful impact on their coaching trade, and the railway passed about 1.5 mi south of the town with the first Kingston station opening in 1838 on the east side of King Charles Road.
+The London and Southampton Railway intended its line to go via Kingston but Kingston Corporation objected, fearing a harmful impact on their coaching trade, and the railway passed about 1.5 mi south of the town with the first Kingston station opening in 1838 on the west side of Ewell Road.
 In either 1840 or in 1845 it was resited 0.5 mi west to Surbiton, then little more than a farm.
 The Hampton Court Branch was built in 1849, the New Guildford Line which diverges at the same point opened in 1885.

 Successive renamings of the station were Kingston Junction in late 1852, Surbiton and Kingston in 1863 when the present Kingston railway station opened on the branch line, and Surbiton in 1867.
 The station was completely rebuilt in 1937 by the Southern Railway with two island platforms with Southern Railway designed canopies.
 The buildings were designed by James Robb Scott in an art deco style.
 In 1984/85 a large mural titled 'Passengers' was painted in the booking hall by artist Graeme Willson.
 It has since been removed.

 The station had a moderately sized goods yard which was situated on the eastern side of the station platforms.
 Two additional sidings were located on the western 'up' side of the station and were served by a short loading platform.
 In addition to local goods facilities, the main yard was also used as the loading point for the short lived Surbiton – Okehampton car carrier service that ran between 1960 and 1964.